theboi/legacy-smp-sstinc-org/README.md

 ## License

-This repository is licensed under the GNU General Public License v3.0.
-Feel free to open any pull requests, or fork this project openly.
+This open sourced repository is licensed under the GNU General Public License v3.0.